 For everyone from business executives to teens, mobile devices facilitate a significant portion of communications and media consumption today.
 Yet, even as mobile devices become increasingly saturated into our everyday lives, mobile still remains a challenge for many B2B Web designers and online marketers.

-Most marketers do not actively employ mobile landing pages as a part of their greater B2B marketing strategy.
+Most marketers do not actively employ mobile landing pages as a part of their greater B2B digital marketing strategy.
 Instead, they rely on personal opinions and gut reactions that tell them it’s okay to wait.

 Don’t miss out on mobile!
 Review these five reasons to better understand why you must launch mobile landing pages now.